Patient Care Technician: Job Description & Career Info

-According to the U.S. Bureau of Labor Statistics (BLS), job openings for nurse aides, orderlies and attendants were projected to grow 20% during the 2010-2020 decade, which is slightly faster than the national average.
-These professionals earned median hourly wages of $11.74 as of May 2012, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), job openings for nurse assistants were projected to grow 21% during the 2012-2022 decade, which is faster than the national average.
+These professionals earned median hourly wages of $11.97 or annual salaries of $24,890 as of May 2013, per the BLS.

 Training for aspiring patient care technicians is available at community and technical colleges.
 Students can typically complete certificate programs in less than a year.
 Interested candidates need a high school diploma or its equivalent.

 The curriculum includes classroom, laboratory exercises and supervised clinical hours, which may come in the form of internships or externships.
 To successfully complete these programs, students must complete the following learning modules: certified nursing assistant (CNA), electrocardiogram (EKG), phlebotomy, cardiopulmonary resuscitation (CPR) and advanced nursing skills.